The Homesteader: Production

 The film was produced, co-directed and written for the screen by Micheaux, based on his book of the same name.
 It is believed to be the first feature-length film made with a black cast and crew, for a black audience, and thus the first example of a race movie.
 Most of the filming, if not all, took place in Winner, South Dakota.
 Micheaux, using his considerable skills as a businessman and salesman, sold stock in his corporation to the white farmers around Sioux City, Iowa at prices ranging from $75 to $100 per share.

 Eventually enough capital was secured to produce the eight-reel film starring Charles Lucas as the male lead, and Evelyn Preer and Iris Hall, two well-known dramatic actresses who at the time were associated with the Lafayette Players Stock Company.

+Presumably, this was the first film directed by Oscar Micheaux.